-You are permitted to use the security deposit towards making repairs in your property that were necessary due to the tenant.
+You are permitted to use the security deposit towards making repairs in your property that were necessary due to the resident.
 If you do use any of these funds, you must provide documentation of these repairs.

-Finding yourself in court staring up at a judge who thinks you are the problem, not the tenant, is not a fun position to be in.
+Finding yourself in court staring up at a judge who thinks you are the problem, not the resident, is not a fun position to be in.
 Make sure you follow these steps to keep from landing yourself in court due to your rental.

 Protect yourself and your property with the power of knowledge.
 Having a good understanding of what to avoid and what you should be doing as a landlord to avoid being sued is incredibly helpful.

 Now, you no longer have to ask yourself how to protect your home from a lawsuit.

 Matthew is the CEO of Evernest.
 He is a student of the book Good to Great and is passionate about building the best property management company on the planet (and maybe even the universe if Elon Musk will hurry up).
 You can usually find Matthew at the baseball field with his son, at a dance recital with his daughter, or at his favorite restaurant with his wife, when he’s not in the office.
 And if you can’t find him in any of those places, it probably means he’s traveling.